MATH 474/874 - Information Theory

 rate-distortion function and its properties; rate-distortion theorem;

-the lossy joint source-channel coding theorem.
+the lossy joint source-channel coding theorem and the Shannon limit of communication systems.

 Interesting Links